Tonye-Onuoha/Number-Game/README.md

 # 🔢 Number Guessing Game App

-Hi Contra Family 👋
-This is a fun **Number Guessing Game App** where the app itself tries to guess the number chosen by the user.
+This is a **Number Guessing Game App** built with **React Native** that challenges your device to guess the number you’ve chosen.
+The app takes multiple turns to find the correct number, and when it does, it tells you exactly how many tries it took!

 ---